Raudcu/blog/_posts/2021-03-04-python-jupyter-conda.md

 ## Why not going directly with the installer?

 The short answer in the long term it will end messing up

+## Conda

+So the first step is to set up *Conda*.
+Conda is "an open-source, cross-platform, language-agnostic package manager and environment management system"